chamerling/meetup-dashboard-openpaas/slides/index.md

 ### `icon`

 - The widget icon as `String`
-- Possible values are icon names from material icon module
+- Possible values are icon names from [material.io icons](https://material.io/resources/icons/)
 - Used in the widget store

 ---